suborbital/docs/website/docs/atmo/usage/connections.md

   redis:
     serverAddress: localhost:6379
 ```
-SQL database connections of type `mysql` and `postgresql` are available, and they are discussed in detail in the [next section](./using-sql-databases.md).
+SQL database connections of type `mysql` and `postgresql` are also available, and they are discussed in detail in the [Using SQL Databases](./using-sql-databases.md) section.

 Redis connections are made available to Runnables utilizing the `cache` capability:
 ```rust